Moomins07/100-days-of-code/log.md

 **Today's Progress**: I completed 23-25 sub-sections of Section 2: Fundamentals - Part 1.
 The sub-sections covered boolean logic, logical operators and a coding challenge (#3) that entailed the use of all 3 subjects.
 This took approximately 2 hours.

 **Thoughts**: I have covered boolean logic and logical opperators briefly in a previous course.
 I did not struggle with either subject and completed the coding challenge plus bonus challenges with little trouble, in good time, and also with final code very similar to my lecturer's.
 I believe that I have a good understanding of both subjects.
 I would like to further research common circumstances in which the NOT (!) operator is used.

+### Day 6: February 4, 2022

+**Today's Progress**: I completed 26-27 sub-sections of Section 2: Fundamentals - Part 1.
+The sub-sections covered switch statements and statements & expressions.
+I re-wrote a switch statement as an if...else statement as a coding challenge.
+This took approximately 1.5 hours.

+**Thoughts**: I have covered switch statements briefly in a previous course and I had little trouble with the coding challenge, completing it in good time.
+I was not entirely clear on the differences between statements and expressions and I found it to be a grey area before the lecture.
+However, I feel confident that I now have a greater understanding of both subjects.